-Since moving to Strasbourg in 2020, I’ve been able to explore every corner of this magnificent region.
-And, today, I want to share with you my favorite things to see and do in Alsace to help get you inspired and plan your next trip!
+Since moving to Strasbourg, I’ve been able to explore every corner of this magnificent region.
+And, today, I want to share with you my favorite towns in Alsace.
+I’ve included some popular places to help you get acquainted with the area as well as some unknown spots.
+It has everything you need to help you plan your next trip!

 Strasbourg is the economic and cultural hub of Alsace.
 It also serves as the formal seat of the European Parliament.
 This beautiful, charming city is a true mix of German and French cultures.
 Highlights include the Notre Dame Cathedral, La Petite France, and Parc de l’Orangerie.
 And, if you are visiting in winter, don’t miss the Christmas market!
-Plan to spend at least three days here if you want to take advantage of all Strasbourg has to offer.
+Plan to spend at least three days in Strasbourg if you want to take advantage of all this city has to offer.

 Colmar is most renowned for its colorful half-timbered medieval and early Renaissance buildings.
 It’s easy to get lost in the side streets while admiring the gorgeous architecture.
 Needless to say, there are endless things to do in Colmar.
 My favorites were visiting the Unterlinden Museum and watching the sunrise over Little Venice.
 Don’t forget to try the flammekeuche at the local farmer’s market, it’s the best in Alsace.